 Deliver world class chiropractic education, research and patient care

-The CMCC Strategic Plan framework, developed in consultation with the Board of Governors, staff, faculty, administration, students and stakeholders, establishes a roadmap to guide CMCC though its next phase of growth and development for the period of 2017 to 2021.
-It identifies six strategic themes/areas of excellence to shape the development of stategic goals and objectives.
-These are
+The CMCC Strategic Plan framework, developed in consultation with the Board of Governors, staff, faculty, administration, students and stakeholders, establishes a roadmap to guide CMCC though its next phase of growth and development.
+It identifies six strategic themes/areas of excellence to shape the development of strategic goals and objectives.
+These are:

-The Doctor of Chiropractic degree program of the Canadian Memorial Chiropractic College is accredited by the Council on Chiropractic Education Canada (CCEC) of the Federation of Canadian Chiropractic (FCC).
-FCC is a member of the Councils on Chiropractic Education International (CCEI), whose other members are The Council on Chiropractic Education Australasia Inc. and the European Council on Chiropractic Education.
+Since 1986, the Doctor of Chiropractic (DC) degree program of the Canadian Memorial Chiropractic College has been accredited by the Council on Chiropractic Education Canada (CCEC) of the Federation of Canadian Chiropractic (FCC).
+FCC is a member of the Councils on Chiropractic Education International (CCEI), whose other members are the Council on Chiropractic Education Australasia Inc. and the European Council on Chiropractic Education.
 Current CCEC accreditation has been awarded until 2030.

 Prospective students are responsible for satisfying themselves that the program and the degree will be appropriate to their needs (e.g., acceptable to potential employers, professional licensing/regulatory bodies or other educational institutions).